storybookjs/react-native/docs/pages/basics/faq/index.md

 ### How do I setup Storybook to share Webpack configuration with Next.js?

 You can generally reuse webpack rules fairly easily by placing them in a file that is `require()`-ed from both your `next.config.js` and your `.storybook/webpack.config.js` files.
 For example, [this gist](https://gist.github.com/metasean/cadd2becd60cc3b295bf49895a56f9b4) sets both next.js and storybook up with global stylesheets.

+### Why is there no addons channel?

+A common error is that an addon tries to access the "channel", but the channel is not set.
+This can happen in a few different cases:
+1. In storybook/addon development, it can be an NPM version problem.
+If there are two versions of the addons NPM package, it will cause problems.
+In this case, make sure there is only a single version of `@storybook/addons` being used by your project.
+2. In React Native, it's a special case that's documented in [#1192](https://github.com/storybooks/storybook/issues/1192)